picture

 What's New

-I am giving an invited talk at the ACL 2010 Workshop on Domain Adaptation.
+Afshin Rostamizadeh, Corinna Cortes, and I are hosting a NIPS workshop on Domain Adaptation.
 Please consider submitting your domain adaptation work.

 [ about me ] [ teaching ] [ software & datasets ] [ publications ] [ invited presentations ]